Monday, January 13, 2025

 Reference:

-I used to work at Jalan Tun Perak in 1996 at the Ubaidulla & Co office owned by the late Tan Sri S.O.K Ubaidulla, the first Chairman of PERKIM (1960-1964) and one of the founders of the MIC (Malaysian Indian Congress) party in 1946.
+I used to work at Jalan Tun Perak in 1996 at the Ubaidulla & Co. at Jalan Tun Perak.
+The company was founded by the Allahyarham Tan Sri S.O.K Ubaidulla, the first Chairman of PERKIM (1960-1964) and one of the founders of the MIC (Malaysian Indian Congress) party in 1946.

 He was also Tokoh Maal Hijrah 1989, died on 22 January 2009 at the age of 90 years old.